nishill/BME-198F/README.md

 	subpopulations.
 To bootstrap I random sampled variant information in a subpopulation for 100 iterations.
 Then I graphed the resulting allele frequencies for each iteration and made a histogram of the data.
 I then constructed the Gaussian Distribution with parameters mean(data) and standard_deviation(data).
 I did this for the Great Britain and Japanese subpopulations in the 1000 Genomes dataset.
+These variants are in the gene SPTA1.

 ![Settings Window](https://github.com/nishill/BME-198F/blob/master/pics/gbr_rv.png)
 ![Settings Window](https://github.com/nishill/BME-198F/blob/master/pics/jpt_rv.png)